When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Experimental Setup

-\looseness=-10000 \paragraph{Evaluation.} Datasets such as Matrix Multiplication and the natural-language benchmarks contain a single ground-truth answer per problem.
-For these, we extract boxed solver outputs and evaluate them via exact matching.
-In contrast, datasets like Sudoku and 3SAT may admit multiple valid solutions, so we evaluate solver outputs according to the rules of the respective task.
-To evaluate verifiers, we prompt each model to generate CoT reasoning from the problem and solver answer before producing a boxed ``correct’’ or ``incorrect", from which we extract the final judgment.
+\looseness=-10000 \paragraph{Evaluation.} Datasets like Matrix Multiplication and the natural-language benchmarks contain a single ground-truth answer per problem, so we extract boxed solver outputs and evaluate via exact matching.
+In contrast, datasets like Sudoku and 3SAT may admit multiple valid solutions, so we evaluate solver outputs according to each task's rules.
+To evaluate verifiers, we give each model the problem and solver answer to generate CoT reasoning before producing a boxed ``correct" or ``incorrect" as the final judgment.

 \looseness=-10000 \paragraph{Implementation.} For both solvers and verifiers, we generate with temperature~$0.7$, top-p~$0.9$, and a maximum output length of 8192 tokens.
 We discard outputs that do not contain a boxed answer.
 All inference experiments are run using vLLM on H200 GPUs.
 Prompts and additional details on output filtering are provided in Appendix~\ref{experimentalsetupdetails}.